awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

 **Tip**
 You only have to use the `-u` option the first time you push\.
 Then the upstream tracking information is set\.

-   For example, running git push \-u origin master would show the push went to both remote repositories in the expected branches, with output similar to the following:
+   For example, running git push \-u origin main would show the push went to both remote repositories in the expected branches, with output similar to the following:

    For HTTPS: